Bhavana1612/generic-data-ingestion-service/README.md

 4. External API data is fetched.
 5. Response data is processed.
 6. Data is stored in PostgreSQL.
-7. Job details and records can be retrieved.
+7. Job details and stored records can be retrieved.

 Flow: